FlxVctr/Fundamentals-of-Online-Social-Network-Analysis/Lecture_1_Fundamentals/1_Fundamentals.md

 ### K-Cores

 ![[Pasted image 20230322162554.png|x600]]

+(can also be used as a node centrality measure)

 note:
 The graph that remains after iteratively removing every node with less than `k` links.